roflmaostc/FFTResampling.jl/README.md

 # FFTInterpolations.jl

+This package provides a simple sinc interpolation routine (up and downsampling) written in Julia.
+It works with real and complex N-dimensional arrays.

+**As this package is at an early stage of development, we would be excited to welcome any new contributers!**

 | **Documentation**                       | **Build Status**                          | **Code Coverage**               |
 |:---------------------------------------:|:-----------------------------------------:|:-------------------------------:|
 | [![][docs-stable-img]][docs-stable-url] [![][docs-dev-img]][docs-dev-url] | [![][CI-img]][CI-url] | [![][codecov-img]][codecov-url] |

-This package provides a simple sinc interpolation (up and downsampling) written in Julia.
-It works with real and complex N-dimensional arrays.
-The FFTW based method `sinc_interpolate` requires a periodic, bandwidth limited (and properly Nyquist sampled) signal.

 ## Installation
 `FFTInterpolations.jl` is available for all version equal or above Julia 1.3.
 It is mainly tested in Linux but should also work in Windows.